algorandfoundation/algokit-utils-ts/docs/capabilities/app-client.md

 - You have called `create`, `update` or `deploy`
 - You have called `importSourceMaps(sourceMaps)` and provided the source maps (which you can get by calling `exportSourceMaps()` after calling `create`, `update` or `deploy` and it returns a serialisable value)

-If you want to go a step further and automatically issue a [dry run transaction](https://developer.algorand.org/docs/get-details/dapps/smart-contracts/debugging/#dryrun-rest-endpoint) when there is an error when an ABI method is called you can turn on debug mode:
+If you want to go a step further and automatically issue a [simulated transaction](https://algorand.github.io/js-algorand-sdk/classes/modelsv2.SimulateTransactionResult.html) and get trace information when there is an error when an ABI method is called you can turn on debug mode:

 ```typescript
 algokit.Config.configure({ debug: true })
 ```

-> ⚠️ **Note:** The "dry run" feature has been deprecated and is now replaced by the "simulation" feature.
-Please refer to the [Simulation Documentation](https://algorand.github.io/js-algorand-sdk/classes/modelsv2.SimulateTransactionResult.html) for more details.

 If you do that then the exception will have the `traces` property within the underlying exception will have key information from the simulation within it and this will get populated into the `led.traces` property of the thrown error.